camunda/camunda-docs/docs/self-managed/operate-deployment/operate-configuration.md

 | camunda.operate.zeebeElasticsearch.ssl.selfSigned      | Certificate was self-signed                                | false                 |
 | camunda.operate.zeebeElasticsearch.ssl.verifyHostname  | Should the hostname be validated                           | false                 |

-### A snippet from application.yml for Elasticsearch:
+### Snippet from application.yml for Elasticsearch

 ```yaml
 camunda.operate: